Scottsdale Nursing Home and Elder Abuse Attorney

 Speak With a Caring Scottsdale Nursing Home Abuse Attorney Today

-At the law firm of Amar Esq.
-PLLC, our Scottsdale nursing home abuse attorney helps seniors assert their rights.
+Our Scottsdale nursing home abuse attorney helps seniors assert their rights.
 When neglect or abuse occurs, we bring personal injury and breach of contract complaints against nursing homes who failed their duty of care.
 Our firm demands payment for medical bills, pain and suffering, and any financial harm.
-For help now, call Amar Esq.
-PLLC, at 480.802.8232.
-You can also schedule a free consultation by competing our contact form below.
+To schedule a free consultation please call 480-802-8232.